 Knowing how much it costs to open a retail store first boils down to developing a business plan.
 The research you do in your plan is where you will put all the calculations, as well as the start-up costs and monthly operating expenses of your store.
 The business plan will also indicate how long your business will take to break even.
 Not only does it give you a clear picture of the expenses and funds needed for your business, but lenders will also require it if you want to get financing.

 The lease is the most critical component of your business plan and the most considerable fixed expense.
 The total cost of rent and utilities differ depending on your location.
 For example, the average cost of rent in San Francisco is huge compared to the average rent in Tampa, Florida.
 After a downturn in 2020, retail rents increased in 2022.
 In western states, average U.S. mall rents have reached $26.84 per square foot.
 The average small to mid-sized store measuring between 1,000 and 5,000 square feet means a monthly rent of at least $26,840 if you want to open a store in California.
 When researching how much it costs to open a store, remember that rent is by far the highest initial cost of opening a retail store, especially since you need much more than a month’s worth of costs in accessible capital.
 A great tip for saving on rent is to look to open your store outside of major cities and carefully study your market.
 If you don’t want to lose the traffic potential of a city or other busy area, you can also opt for a smaller than average store.
-You can also open a short-lived store in a temporary location to test your market before committing to a long-term lease.
+You can also open a popup shop in a temporary location to test your market before committing to a long-term lease.
 You may find that, although a prime downtown location costs more to lease, the area generates a lot of foot traffic and increased sales.

 Instead of signing a ten-year lease, for example, it may be best to sign a five-year lease with an additional five-year option for flexibility.
 You can also negotiate free rent for the first few months and have the landlord deliver the store to you in a vanilla shell, ready to be painted to receive dressing rooms and finishes.
 Most importantly, know and negotiate your landlord’s responsibilities.